Elena García Armada

 Elena Garcia Armada (b.
-1971 Valladolid, Spain) is a Spanish researcher, roboticist and business founder who has conducted extensive research on prosthetic exoskeletons to aid people in walking.
+1971 Valladolid, Spain) is a Spanish researcher, roboticist, business founder and industrial engineer who leads the CSIC group at the Center for Automation and Robotics, (CAR) CSIC-UPM that has developed the first bionic exoskeleton for children with spinal muscular atrophy, for which she received the European Inventor Award Popular Prize in 2022.

 Early life and education

 Elena Garcia Armada was born in Valladolid, Spain in 1971.
-She received a doctorate in robotic engineering in 2002 from the Polytechnic University of Madrid and began a career in industry-orientated robotics.
-She began work at the Center for Automation and Robotics, (CAR) CSIC-UPM, as a postdoctoral research fellow.
-She Received her PHD in “Optimizing the speed and stability of legged robots in natural environments”.
+She received a doctorate in robotic engineering in 2002 from the Polytechnic University of Madrid by her work “Optimizing the speed and stability of legged robots in natural environments”.
+She began a career in industry-orientated robotics at the Center for Automation and Robotics, (CAR) CSIC-UPM, as a postdoctoral research fellow.
 She completed her training at the Leg Laboratory of the Massachusetts Institute of Technology.

 Daniela

 In 2009, Garcia met Daniela, a six-year-old girl who had become tetraplegic as a result of a traffic accident.
-Garcia became determined to engineer paediatric robotic exoskeletons, which were not available in medicine at this time.
+Garcia became determined to engineer paediatric robotic exoskeletons, which were not available in medicine at the time.
 The goal of these exoskeletons was to provide gait assistance to contribute to the rehabilitation of injured children or children suffering from degenerative neuromuscular diseases.